fusion-neutronics/yamc/docs/source/webassembly.md

 # WebAssembly

-The materials_for_mc library provides WebAssembly (WASM) bindings, allowing the library to run in web browsers and other JavaScript environments.
+The yaml library provides WebAssembly (WASM) bindings, allowing the library to run in web browsers and other JavaScript environments.
 This enables client-side nuclear data processing and visualization without requiring server-side computation.

 ## Features